Identifiability of interaction kernels in mean-field equations of interacting particles: Radial interaction kernels

 Thus, it is positive definite. \end{proof}

 Since $\GbarT$ is a Mercer kernel, it determines an RKHS $\mH_G$ with $\GbarT$ as reproducing kernel (see Appendix \ref{sec:appendix}).
-We show next that the identifiability holds on the RKHS $\mH_G$, i.e. $\rkhs{\cdot, \cdot}$ is non-degenerate on $\mH_G$, by studying the integral operator with kernel $\GbarT$.
+We show next that the identifiability holds on the closure of $\mH_G$, by studying the integral operator with kernel $\GbarT$:

 Note that by definition,